vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 - A KEK for each vSAN disk group
 - A KEK for each ESX host

-So if you have 1000 VMs on 32 hosts, and each host has two vSAN disk groups, you will have 1096 keys stored in the KMS.
+So if you have 1000 VMs which each have a vTPM, 32 hosts in your cluster, each host has two vSAN disk groups, and vSAN has data-at-rest encryption enabled, you will have 1096 keys stored in the KMS (1000 + 32 + 64).

+If you have 5 VMs with a vTPM, 995 VMs that do NOT have a vTPM, 32 hosts each with two vSAN disk groups and vSAN data-at-rest encryption is enabled, you will have 101 keys stored in the KMS (5 + 32 + 64).

+If you have 5 VMs with a vTPM, 995 VMs that do NOT have a vTPM, 32 hosts each with vSAN data-at-rest encryption disabled, you will have 37 keys stored (5 + 32).

 After VCF 9.0, if "Use a single KMS wrapping key" is checked, there will be one wrapping key stored in the KMS.
-If you have configured the rotation interval then additional old wrapping keys will be stored.
+If you have configured the rotation interval additional old wrapping keys will also be stored.
+For example, if you configured key rotation intervals of 30 days, after a year you will have 11 additional keys, for a total of 12.

 ### If the wrapping key is the only thing in the KMS, where did the KEK go?